 If Participate has been activated for your study, and Participate Forms have been designed, those Forms are available for Participants to complete.
-Each Participant must be invited to Participate prior to completing those Forms.
-CRCs and Investigators, and any custom roles that are based on those roles, have access to invite Participants.
+Each Participant must first be invited to Participate prior to completing those Forms (with the potential exception of Public URL forms).
+CRCs and Investigators (and any custom roles that are based on those roles) have access to invite Participants.

-For Investigators and CRCs, once the Participant has been added to the study, the Participant Details screen appears.
+Once the Participant has been added to the study, the Participant Details screen appears for Investigators and CRCs.
 For site users with appropriate access, the Participant Details screen includes the Invite a participant and View participant access code links:

 - In the General Information section of the Participant Details screen, click Invite.

 - For use on a device used in-clinic: All Participate fields are optional.

 - For use by Participant on personal device: Enter the First Name and Email or Mobile, and select Yes on either Invite via email or Invite via mobile (or both).

 - Click Update to create the account and Participant access code.